jessicaburnsbrandtcamryn278/awesome-remote-mcp-servers/README.md

 Note: As the MCP spec is still in development, not all clients may support all features.
 In particular client support of OAUTH is not yet widespread.

-For desktop clients the configureation you need to add to your client's config file will be
+For desktop clients the configuration you need to add to your client's config file will be

 ```json
 {